How U.S. Airlines Are Regulated

 14 CFR Part 250 (Oversales) requires airlines to compensate passengers involuntarily denied boarding.
 This authority is derived from the DOT's consumer protection powers under 49 U.S.C. § 41712 (Unfair and Deceptive Practices).
 Compensation is based on fare:

-• 100% of the fare (up to $800) if the airline gets the passenger to destination within 1-2 hours of scheduled arrival (domestic)
+- 100% of the fare (up to $800) if the airline gets the passenger to destination within 1-2 hours of scheduled arrival (domestic)

-• 200% of the fare (up to $1,600) if later than 2 hours
+- 200% of the fare (up to $1,600) if later than 2 hours

-• International flights have different thresholds (1-4 hours vs. more than 4 hours)
+- International flights have different thresholds (1-4 hours vs. more than 4 hours)

-An airline must first solicit volunteer rebooking at higher compensation.
+An airline may first solicit volunteer rebooking at higher compensation.
 Only if insufficient volunteers come forward does the airline involuntarily deny boarding.
 The compensation is mandatory; it is not contingent on passenger agreement.
 An airline cannot contractually avoid this obligation.

 Advertising and Fare Transparency